malagoni/WhatsAppToDiscord/README.md

 - Open Source, you can see, modify and run your own version of the bot!
 - Self Hosted, so your data never leaves your computer
 - Automatically restarts itself if it crashes
+- Restarts automatically after applying updates and checks for new versions every couple of days

 ### Running